wandexdev/AWS-deployment-using-Terraform-and-Ansible/README.md

 * A custom domain name (sub-domain would be mapped)

 ## Procedures:
-I am currently writing a well detailed article with all research I did on this, note this [link](https://dev.to/wandexdev)when it drops
+I am currently writing a well detailed article with all research I did on this, note this [link](https://dev.to/wandexdev) when it drops

 ## Final Output: visit secured [terraform-test.wandexdev.me](terraform-test.wandexdev.me)
 Instance 1